Deus seja louvado: Attempts of removal

 In December 2010, the Federal Public Ministry in São Paulo notified the Central Bank to offer an answer on behalf of an "offense to the secularism of the Federative Republic of Brazil", suing the Central Bank for keeping the term "God be praised" in real banknotes.
 On November 12, 2012, the Regional Attorney's Office for Citizens' Rights asked the Federal Court to order the removal of the expression "God be praised" from the national currency banknotes, so as not to privilege any religion since the state is secular.
 The lawsuit was filed by Catholic prosecutor Jefferson Aparecido Dias.

 According to Dias, the measure "would not cause expenses to the public finances, since a period of 120 days would be given so that the Casa da Moeda (Brazilian mint) begins to print the new notes without the phrase".
 He also said that no law authorizes the inclusion of religious expressions in money.
 In addition, he said that the purpose of the lawsuit is to safeguard the right of religious freedom of all citizens.
 "Let's imagine the real note with the following expressions: Allah be praised, Buddha be praised, Save Oxossi, Save Lord Ganesha, God does not exist.
 There would certainly be agitation in Brazilian society because of the embarrassment suffered by citizens believers in God," says an excerpt from the Attorney's complaint.

 Christian and political leaders came out with strong criticisms of the representation.
 Pastor Silas Malafaia said in a video posted on his website that the prosecutor is the same person who accepted and filed a homophobia complaint against him: "I'm suspicious that this prosecutor has nothing to do.
 I think the Attorney General has to get a job for this citizen".
-Malafaia also recalled that the Constitution is presented as being elaborated "under the protection of God", and that the prosecutor should also propose the change of the name of states such as Santa Catarina ("St. Catherine"), São Paulo ("St. Paul") and Espírito Santo ("Holy Ghost"), in addition to national Catholic holidays.
+Malafaia also recalled that the Constitution is presented as being elaborated "under the protection of God", and that the prosecutor should also propose the change of the name of states such as Santa Catarina ("St. Catherine"), São Paulo ("St. Paul") and Espírito Santo ("Holy Spirit"), in addition to national Catholic holidays.

 The secretary-general of the National Conference of Bishops of Brazil (CNBB), which is part of the Catholic Church hierarchy, Archbishop Leonardo Ulrich Steiner, said: "We should be concerned about much more essential things.
 Many people will only notice the phrase after this lawsuit.
 This type of lawsuit is not new!
 The phrase will now recall the presence of God in the life of the Brazilian people".
 For Dom Leonardo, the expression "does not embarrass, but it can annoy those who say they do not believe".
 "People who live their faith, in their various expressions, certainly do not feel embarrassed, for they live on the greatness of transcendence.
 It's that faith is not at first worshipping a god, but relationship.
 If the phrase reminds of a relationship, it could be remembered that money itself must be at the service of people, especially the poor, in sharing and in solidarity.
 If so, God be praised!" says the bishop.